MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/googleplay.md

 4. Click on **Next**.
 5. Upload the **private key JSON** file which was downloaded to your machine while creating the service account.
 If the JSON fields are edited to incorrect values, the store creation might fail.
 Make sure you have the service account linked to your Google play Developer console as per the pre-requisite section above.
 6. Once you upload, click **Connect**.
 7. A store by the name **GooglePlay-Production** should be visible in the **stores** home page.
-Note that setting up a Google Play production connection is a one time process for a specific app in Mobile Center.
+Setting up this connection is a one time process for a specific app in Mobile Center.

 ### Step 2: Publish your APK to the Google Play Store